Deloitte in the news

 From the race to put autonomous vehicles on the road, to the growth in popularity of car sharing, to the battle over car-connectivity control, today’s auto industry is under siege on several fronts.

 But how far and how quickly these disruptive technologies and business models take hold, and exactly who wins and who loses, remains up for debate.
-Whether the paradigm shift is seen as rapid and severe or occurring more slowly, with far less destruction, depends strictly on point of view.
+Whether the paradigm shift is seen as rapid and severe or occurring more slowly, with far less destruction, depends strictly on

 Autonomous car future will demand tech company and automaker collaboration